Roasted Vegetable Paneer Curry

 Big pot/pan/wok (for curry sauce), large baking pan (for vegetables), Medium sized fry pan (chapati’s), big bowl + rolling pin + plate (for chapati’s)

 Its okay to use store bough Naan!
 Which is another name for Chapati.
+When I do this I often make a butter/garlic/parsley spread.

 I learned how to make this Chapati recipe from this recipe.